freeu2f/freeu2f-android/CRYPTO.md

 FreeU2F is currently implemented with the Per-Registration Hardware Keys model.
 This was chosen for its ease of implementation and good security benefits.
 However, this might change in the future.

+# Remaining Issues
+## Counter Management

+We need a counter for the authentication reply.
+This is not currently implemented (we always return 0).
+Where should we store this?
+Should this be per-registration or global?
+How should we protect it from outside modification?

 [summary]: https://npmccallum.gitlab.io/post/u2f-protocol-overview/
 [tee]: https://source.android.com/security/trusty/